mrjesse/Kit/README.md

 ![Kit](http://assets.gingergaming.com/img/kit/logo.png)

 Shorten your ComputerCraft lua code by using Kit!
-This library, or rather API, has all the functions you need to make your code shorter, better-looking and cooler.
+This library, or rather API, has all the functions you need to make your code shorter, better-looking and faster to make.

+OpenKit has all the functions you need for programming with OpenPeripherials Addons, wich is a mod for ComputerCraft.

 # Getting Started
 Download and install the latest version of Kit manually at https://github.com/AxTo/Kit/releases/latest, or use the Pastebin installs.